 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Swallow whole.
 Do not crush, chew, or divide the capsules.
 If you have trouble swallowing, you may open the capsule by carefully twisting apart both halves of the capsule and sprinkle the entire contents on 1 to 2 tablespoons of applesauce.
-Take the medicine/food mixture immediately, and do not store for future use.
+Take the medication/food mixture immediately, and do not store for future use.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Do not take your medication more often than directed.
+Do not stop taking except on the advice of your care team.

-A high fat, high calorie meal may slow the absorption of the medicine into your system and delay the onset of action by 2 to 3 hours.
+A high fat, high calorie meal may slow the absorption of the medication into your system and delay the onset of action by 2 to 3 hours.
 Consider taking the first dose of the day 1 to 2 hours before eating.
-If you develop nausea, the medicine may be taken with food.
+If you develop nausea, the medication may be taken with food.